Looking for some fun kids room decorating ideas? I’m sharing five of my favorites!

 2. Use Paper Rosettes as Inexpensive Wall Art

 I never spend a ton of money on art in kids rooms because their taste and likes/dislikes change quickly.
-In my youngest daughter’s room I was originally going to create a large art gallery wall over her chest of drawers but in the end decided to go with something a little simpler and lot less expensive – a wall of overlapping paper rosettes:
+In my youngest daughter’s room I was originally going to create a large art gallery wall over her chest of drawers.
+But in the end, I decided to go with something a little simpler and lot less expensive – a wall of overlapping paper rosettes:

-The rosettes are SO simple to make – you can find my DIY paper rosette tutorial {here}!
+The rosettes are SO simple to make – you can find all the details in my DIY tutorial for making paper rosette!
 We used wrapping paper that’s sold by the sheet at The Paper Source for our rosettes but any kind of paper that’s on the thicker side will work.
 So much fun, whether it’s as inexpensive wall art or as festive decorations at your next party!

-They’re inexpensive to buy too – I think {these inexpensive rosette options} are darling!
+They’re inexpensive to buy too – I think {these colorful sets of rosettes are darling!

 3.Add a Cork Board